Silvio Gesell: Life

 He completed his self-taught education by reading the works of the most important economists, trying to contrast their monetary theories.
 Judging by the quotations, he read David Hume, Adam Smith, David Ricardo, Karl Marx, Pierre-Joseph Proudhon, Henry George, Knut Wicksell, Eugen von Böhm-Bawerk, Carl Menger, Georg Friedrich Knapp, John Law.

 He also started publishing a magazine, The Money and Land Reform (Die Geld- und Bodenreform) in 1900, but it was not a great success.
 He discontinued it in 1903 for financial reasons.

 From 1907 to 1911, Gesell lived in Argentina again.
 He then returned to Germany where he chose to live in the vegetarian-oriented fruit-growing cooperative called Eden in Oranienburg.
 There, he founded his magazine Der Physiokrat together with George Heinrich Blumenthal.
 In March 1916, further publication was prohibited due to wartime censorship during the World War I.

-Gesell left Germany and returned back to his farm in Switzerland.
+For this reason, Gesell left Germany and returned to his farm in Switzerland.
 Through his business, he acquired certain assets, with which he was able to dispatch so that crises did not damage him to a large extent.
 He also received support from his friends, especially from Paul Klemm in Transylvania, Romania, a wealthy wood manufacturer who occasionally paid the printing costs for Gesell's most sold publications.

 Postcard from Silvio Gesell around 1920.
 He writes, among other things: "The big house was built by my great-grandfather [...]," (Note: When translated to English, the entire handwritten postcard text reads: "The big house was built by my great-grandfather [arrow].
 I met many old acquaintances here.
 Although I haven't been there for 30 years, some stopped me on the streets.
 I know you, rascal.
 They were all genuinely happy to see the lost Catholic sheep again.") referring to the St. Vith master builder Josef Lentz.